+sustainable Development

-State of Conservation
+state of Conservation

-Management
+Management Company of the Company of

+Sovernance

 Capacity Building

 - 15. Assessment of the Periodic Reporting Exercise - 15.1.
 Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?

-Ministry of Culture of the Republic of Belarus - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+Croatian Commission for UNESCO Ministry of Culture and Media Ministry of Economy and Sustainable Development - 15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

 State Party Good

-Site Managers Good
+Site Managers Fair

 UNESCO World Heritage Centre Good

-Advisory Bodies Not applicable
+Advisory Bodies Good